 Candida species (or sometimes Staphylococcus aureus)

 Iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more , vitamin B complex deficiency (especially riboflavin Riboflavin Deficiency Riboflavin deficiency usually occurs with other B vitamin deficiencies.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants... read more , vitamin B complex deficiency (especially riboflavin Riboflavin Deficiency Riboflavin deficiency usually occurs with other B vitamin deficiencies.
 Symptoms and signs include sore throat, lesions of the lips and mucosa of the mouth, glossitis, conjunctivitis, seborrheic... read more , cobalamin Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more )